moloch--/reasonably-secure-electron/README.md

   <meta http-equiv="Content-Security-Policy" content="default-src 'none'; script-src 'self'; img-src 'self' data:; style-src 'self' 'unsafe-inline'; connect-src 'self'; font-src 'self';">
 ```

-Note that we still need to include a host (`rse` in the example above), even though our protocol handler does not utilize that part of the URL, this is done so that the `new URL()` parser correctly parses the `.pathname`.
-The base tag ensures any relative URIs such as `<script src="./bundle.js">` are re-written to `app://rse/bundle.js` so that the file is loaded over the `app://` protocol instead of HTTP.
-This means our application no longer runs in a `file://` or even an `https://` origin:
+Note that we still need to include a host (`rse` in the example above), even though our protocol handler does not utilize that part of the URL, this is done so that the `new URL()` parser correctly parses the `.pathname` attribute.
+The base tag ensures any relative URIs such as `<script src="./bundle.js">` are re-written to `app://rse/bundle.js` so that the file is loaded over the `app://` protocol instead of HTTP or `file://`.
+This means our application no longer runs in a `file://` origin, and the browser's SOP will give us some protections against interacting with other non-app specific origins:

 ![App Origin](blog/images/app-origin.gif)

-So given our CSP contains `default-src 'none'; script-src 'self'` and `'self'` now points to `app://` we no longer need to worry about UNC paths nor any of the other subtle complications that come from executing in a `file://` origin.
+So given our CSP contains `default-src 'none'; script-src 'self'` and `'self'` now points to `app://` and we no longer need to worry about UNC paths nor any of the other subtle complications that come from executing in a `file://` origin.
 Actually our sandboxed code cannot even easily send an HTTP request since `connect-src` only allows `'self'`!
 Similar to how we built a controlled abstraction on top of filesystem interactions we could now build a similar HTTP abstract and exert control over what types of HTTP requests and what domains the sandboxed code can even talk to --that said, don't rely on CSP to prevent data exfiltration, it's not a game you'll win.

 We do have to cede one unsafe content source: `style-src 'self' 'unsafe-inline'`, which is required for the Angular CSS engine to work properly.
 However, our primary concern is the injection of active content i.e. JavaScript, and while [injection of non-JavaScript content](http://lcamtuf.coredump.cx/postxss/) can still be dangerous, the benefits that come from using Angular far outweigh this small drawback.

 ## When in Doubt, Castle

-After all this, we still need to validate parameters and exercise caution when performing key operations, so is it worth the effort?
+The ["defense in depth"](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) mantra does not just apply to networks and systems, but also to application design.
+By taking the area of the application with the largest attack surface (the DOM) and layering defences around it, we significantly reduce the chance of catastrophic failure.
+This principle can and should be applied to any software, not just Electron-based applications.
+Having spent my entire career finding flaws in software, I can assure you any sophisticated attacker will actively seek out single points of failure to exploit within an application or system.